ADHD Couples Therapy in Wisconsin

 • Reignite intimacy and appreciation

-You don’t need to have an ADHD diagnosis to benefit from this work—many partners discover that understanding how attention and emotion interact transforms their entire relationship.
+You don’t need to have an ADHD diagnosis to benefit from this work—many partners without ADHD discover that understanding how communication and emotions interact can transform their entire relationship.